Marshmello88/memory_game/README.md

 #UX
 For this game I have opted for a retro easthetic.
 I've included pixel-styled graphics and fonts.
 The theme of this game is Mario Kart
-Without causing too big of an argument, pixel-styled graphics is generally considered to be one of the easiest aesthetics to build.

 #Wireframes